3 Payment Trends Overtaking the Retail Industry

 That’s the wrong question to ask, though.
 The true question is: can you afford not to explore cashless payment solutions given the rapid changes in the industry?

 The answer is, of course, that it depends.
 It depends on your product and your market and what you feel your customers will value.
 But judging by the current state of online shopping and the strong reception that cashless payment solutions are getting so far, it’s probably worth at least a closer look.

 If you’re unsure or curious about any or all of the payment trends mentioned above, Magstar Total Retail can help guide you on what options make the most sense for your business.
 We do our best to offer the right integrations to our core POS offering and want to do right by both you and your customers.

 Connect with Magstar President Steven Greenwood to see how Magstar can help.

-- How to Succeed in a Changed Retail WorldDoes your business offer cashless payments yet?
+- 6 Ways to Drive Online Shoppers to Your Brick-and-Mortar StoresDoes your business offer cashless payments yet?
 If [...]

 - ERP Solutions: Creating Customer Loyalty at Every Touch PointERP benefits customer satisfaction in the retail environment; this [...]